What is CBD?

 Known and loved by millions of recreational marijuana users around the world, delta-9-tetrahydrocannabinol (THC) is a cannabinoid found in greater concentrations in the resin of the female marijuana flower..
 It is the most potent psychoactive compound of cannabis and is found in greatest concentrations on the flowers of the female plant.
 Needless to say, this is the chemical that creates the “high” effect that marijuana is most popular for.

 THC acts in a similar way to the natural cannabinoids that are released by the human endocannabinoid system in the body.
 In fact, cannabinoid receptors are ubiquitous in our brains, and are associated with pretty much every aspect of our daily lives.
 THC shows a great affinity for these receptors and activates them, affecting the pleasure, thinking and coordination centers in the brain.
 The release of dopamine in the brain cells creates a euphoric feeling, and in extreme cases, hallucinations or delusions.
+In some cases, you might even need to do some detox from marijuana, to get excess THC off your system.

 Medicinal Or Recreational?